AgentMC/Sao20/Translate/En/Part6.md

 "U…uhu."

 Inevitably nodding, Ronye chased after Tiese who began running.
 Young dragons also fluttered small wings and followed bouncing off the ground.
-Even a child of a flying dragon can get tired and it’s Life then starts to decrease the weather, so they’ll have to eat dried fruits brought from the carriage by the time the dawn comes.
+Even a child of a dragon can get tired and it’s Life then starts to decrease, so they’ll have to eat dried fruits brought in the carriage by the time the dawn comes. <!--Oops, looks like I missed part of this paragraph while cleaning the translation :)-->

 The forest surrounding the mansion did not seem to be wide from the outside, but the winding road took them some time.
 About ten minutes passed since they heard the two o'clock bell, and finally Ronye was relieved to see the light ahead.